-- A student's self-disclosure of a disability is voluntary and students are never obligated to self-disclose their disability to DSS, faculty, or staff.
-However, students who wish to obtain accommodations and/or other disability-related services must self-disclose their disability to DSS and officially request accommodations. - Disability related information is to be treated as educational information covered under the Federal Education Rights and Privacy Act (FERPA).
-Any information that regards a student's disability is considered confidential and shall be shared with others within the institution on a need- to-know basis and only for the purpose of assuring appropriate accommodations. - A student's disability-related information remains in DSS and is secured and accessible to only DSS Staff; it does not become a part of the student's academic record.
-Information in files will not be released except in accordance with federal and state laws or pursuant to a court order or subpoena. - A student must provide written authorization for information to be released. - If a student asks that DSS not discuss their situation with faculty or staff, their request will be honored.
-However, students must understand that if they are requesting DSS to provide accommodations and if they prohibit the individuals responsible for implementing accommodations from discussing critical components of the situation, then it may not be possible to implement an accommodation.
+- A student's self-disclosure of a disability is voluntary and students are never obligated to selfdisclose their disability to OAS, faculty, or staff.
+However, students who wish to obtain accommodations and/or other disability-related services must self-disclose their disability to OAS and officially request accommodations. - Disability related information is to be treated as educational information covered under the Family Educational Rights and Privacy Act (FERPA).
+Any information pertaining to a student's disability is considered confidential and shall be shared with others within the institution on a need-to-know basis and only for the purpose of ensuring appropriate accommodations implementation. - A student's disability-related information remains in OAS, is secured and accessible to OAS staff only; it does not become a part of the student's academic record.
+Information will not be released except in accordance with federal and state laws or pursuant to a court order or subpoena. - A student must provide written authorization for information to be released. - If a student asks that OAS not discuss their situation with faculty or staff, their request will be honored.
+However, students must understand that if they are requesting OAS to provide accommodations and if they prohibit the individuals responsible for implementing accommodations from discussing critical components of the situation, then it may not be possible to provide the requested accommodation.